AKapaldo/akapaldo.github.io/_pages/resume.md

 Make risk-based decisions for implementation of hardware, software, and policies for the Office of Legacy Management.
 Perform analysis and verification of policies, procedures, and network hardware in the organization to ensure it conforms with all US government and Department of Energy directives, orders, and policies.

-- Support network security and risk analysis of network threats and policies for a geographically distributed network across the US.
+- Support network security and risk analysis of network threats and policies for a geographically distributed network across the US.<br>
-- Responsible for Morgantown, WV data center.
+- Responsible for Morgantown, WV data center.<br>
-- Perform oversight of Information Technology contractor staff.
+- Perform oversight of Information Technology contractor staff.<br>
 </div>
 </div>